toybreaker/rokma/_posts/portfolio/specials/1989-01-01-concrete-skatepark.md

 - 01.jpg
 - 02.jpg
 ---
-Back in 1989 Rok designs, consults and supervise a public skatepark project.
-It's Italy's first free public skatepark made out of concrete and payed by the city council.
+Back in 1989 Rok designs, consults and supervises the creation of a public skatepark.
+It's Italy's first free public skatepark project, made to last using concrete and payed by the city council.

-Three parks were consequently built in Milano's outskirts in year 1991 and 1992.
-A pioneer example of today's mainstream public facilities.
+Three parks, out of this design project, were then built in Milano's outskirts in 1991 and 1992.
+A pioneer example of today's mainstream public facilities for skateboarders.